-Boston has produced well-known musicians, such as Aerosmith, Dropkick Murphys, New Kids on the Block, Bobby Brown, Bell Biv DeVoe, and Amanda Palmer.
+The Boston area has a rich history in music.
+It has produced well-known musicians, such as Aerosmith, Dropkick Murphys, New Kids on the Block, Bobby Brown, Bell Biv DeVoe, and Amanda Palmer.
 It is also home to the famed Berklee School of Music.

 So it should be no surprise that Boston has a variety of fun music festivals and concerts.

-Read on to learn more about 10 killer Boston music festivals and concert series.
+Read on to learn more about 10 fun Boston music festivals and concert series.